hrliangmath/hrliangmath.github.io/_pages/arts.md

 - Friends (老友记) 1994-2004

 ### - (Rock) Music -
-- California Dreamin’ The Mamas & the Papas 1965
+- California Dreamin’; The Mamas & the Papas 1965
 - 21st Century Schizoid Man, Epitaph; King Crimson "In the Court of the Crimson King" 1969
 - Candy Says, What Goes On, Pale Blue Eyes...; The Velvet Undergound "The Velvet Underground" 1969
 - Long Long Time; Linda Ronstadt "Silk Purse" 1970